 (e) Other Sources:

-(A) The total emission of TRS from other sources shall not exceed 0.078 Kg/metric ton (0.156 lb./ton) of production as a daily arithmetic average;
+(A) The total emission of TRS from other sources may not exceed 0.078 Kg/metric ton (0.156 pound/ton) of production as a daily arithmetic average;

 (B) Miscellaneous Sources and Practices.
-If it is determined that sewers, drains, and anaerobic lagoons significantly contribute to an odor problem, a program for control shall be required.
+If DEQ determines that sewers, drains, and anaerobic lagoons significantly contribute to an odor problem, a program for control will be required.

 (2) Particulate Matter:

 (a) Recovery Furnaces.
-The emissions of particulate matter from each recovery furnace stack shall not exceed:
+The emissions of particulate matter from each recovery furnace stack may not exceed:

 (A) 2.0 kilograms per metric ton (4.0 pounds per ton) of production as a daily arithmetic average;